_ Home your visit our history museum collection restoration hangar educational activities museum news donations join us contacts & links

 On my return flight later that afternoon in an F-106, while still far south of the mountain and using the F-106 radar, I was able to get a radar return on the plume as high as 55,000'.

-The Mt St Helens eruption was obviously a tremendous event for the entire Northwest, and certainly had a major impact on any flying unit in the vicinity.
 From the initial hints that Mt St Helens was entering an active phase, the 318th FIS had maintained contingency plans.
 The plans called for the immediate recall of pilots and evacuation of all flyable aircraft to Colorado.
 We knew the fallout from an eruption could damage the aircraft and close the airfield for an extended period of time.
 Fortunately, on the day of the big eruption, the winds kept the plume and subsequent fallout away from McChord.
-The eruption and the remaining volcanic crater became signature images for those flying, working, and living in the northwest around that time.

 COLONEL RANDY NEVILLE